lrstanley/marill/README.md

-   --tests-url URL          Import tests from a specified URL --tests-path PATH        Import tests from a specified file-system PATH --ignore-std-tests       Ignores all built-in tests (useful with --tests-url) --help, -h               show help
+   --tests-url URL          Import tests from a specified URL --tests-path PATH        Import tests from a specified file-system PATH --ignore-std-tests       Ignores all built-in tests (useful with --tests-url) --pass-text GLOB         Give sites a +10 score if body matches GLOB --fail-text GLOB         Give sites a -10 score if body matches GLOB --help, -h               show help
    --version, -v            print the version